 11.10.14 University Manual changes based on presidential action.
 University administrators shall make themselves aware of University Manual passages concerning the units for which they are responsible.
 Whenever there are changes with respect to their units making modifications of Manual passages necessary, the appropriate administrator shall amend them and submit them to the President for review.
 The President may appoint a person to assist him or her with that review, but no administrative changes may be incorporated into the Manual without the President having "signed off' on them.
 When the President approves of a change, it shall be submitted to the Constitution, By-laws and University Manual Committee for incorporation into the Manual.
 The Committee shall determine if the proposed changes are in the area of Presidential or Senate authority and shall ensure that the changes are consistent with the style, format and arrangement of the University Manual (By-laws of the Faculty Senate, Section 4.25).
-If the President and Constitution, By-laws and University Manual Committee of the Senate.
+If the President and Constitution, By-laws and University Manual Committee are not in agreement as to the delegation of authority, the matter shall be referred to the Executive Committee of the Senate.
 If the changes proposed are deemed to fall under presidential authority, they shall be referred to the Coordinator, Faculty Senate, for incorporation into the electronic copy of the University Manual. #13-14-13